MASH BUS

 LED Tag light

-Incandescent Interior lighting - needs replacing - will replace with LED.
+Incandescent Interior lighting - needs replacing - will

 Arrow Stick - Directional Light bar - Incandescent / halogen